mishushakov/dialogflow-web-v2/README.md

 This is a unofficial Web client for Dialogflow, that was built, to support rich responses and to make the most out of the Platform available to the Web

-This development of this project was sponsored by [SpringLabs](http://springlabs.net).
-Make sure to give some love to them!
+The development of this project was made possible by [me](https://linkedin.com/in/mishushakov).
+You can hire me or [send me some snacks](https://paypal.me/mishushakov)

 ## Features and Benefits

 - Progressive Web App (100/100 Lighthouse score)
-- Accessibility Feautures
+- Accessibility Features
-- Wide Browser Support
+- Wide Browser Support (IE8+)
 - Onboarding, Branding, UX
 - Hands-free interaction using Voice Input and Voice Feedback
-- Language Indenendent (polyglot).
+- Language Independent (polyglot).
 Runs multiple languages at the same time
 - Rich-component and Webhook Support (for the list of supported components see [Dialogflow Gateway docs](https://github.com/MishUshakov/dialogflow-gateway))
 - Based on Vue, Webpack 4, Babel 7
-- Integrated Component API (means, you can build the UI from different sources, not only Dialogflow)
+- Integrated Component API (means, you can build the UI from different sources, not only Dialogflow Gateway, but your own APIs)
-- Lightweight (the build without polyfills and fonts is around 100 KB)
+- Lightweight (without polyfills and fonts the build shrinks around 100 KB)
-- Free and Well-documented
+- Free and Documented (documentation coverage at least 60%)
-- Made in Germany (if it makes some sense to you)
+- Made in Germany (if it makes any sense to you)

 For more features and benefits see [this spreadsheet](https://docs.google.com/spreadsheets/d/1Pfpt1JxwlqIxD646p4LVX4okKKVtfvYMBJmPvsUhfgM/edit?usp=sharing)